Fabianaquelott/fabianaquelott/README.md

 # Hello, everyone!
-  Student of the 6rd period of Computer Science.

 - 🔭 I’m currently studying the 7rd period of computer science.
 - 🤖 I'm currently working with the Java language as a backend.
 - 👾 I've also worked as a fullstack using JavaScript/React.